Congrats on the 2nd round - almost there :-)

 That being said, partners still often employ their own way of doing interviews based on their personal preferences, which means that sometimes the final round with them can be less predictable.

-Some focus on the case, others focus solely on the fit part (and deviate from the traditional PEI to ask other personal fit questions), and some stick to the standard format.
+Some focus on the case, others focus solely on the fit part, and some stick to the standard format.
 I had a candidate recently who had to go through two cases and one of them was made up on the spot, which made it very tricky.

 In general, the more senior the partner, the more likely are they to deviate from the standard interview format because they a. can b. have their own way of doing things. :-)